operator-framework/operator-sdk/website/content/en/docs/building-operators/ansible/reference/advanced_options.md

 spec: {}
 ```

-## Custom Resources with OpenApi Validation
+## Custom Resources with OpenAPI Validation

 Currently, SDK tool does not support and will not generate automatically the CRD's using the [OpenAPI](https://kubernetes.io/docs/tasks/extend-kubernetes/custom-resources/custom-resource-definitions/#validation) spec to perform validations.